irelius/test-deployment/README.md

   * Method: POST
   * Route path: /api/spots/:spotId/reviews/users/:userId  <!-- *** 2nd rev: add /users/:userId after /reviews-->
   * Headers:                                              <!-- *** to check if a user already has a review -->
-    * Content-Type: application/json                      <!-- *** the userId can be taken out once there is a login logic -->
+    * Content-Type: application/json                      <!-- *** the userId will be replaced by req.user after the review -->
   * Body:                                                 <!-- 1st rev: from /api/reviews/:spotId to /api/spots/:spotId/reviews -->

     ```json